North Ostrobothnia

 North Ostrobothnia (Pohjois-Pohjanmaa; Norra Österbotten) is a region of Finland.
 It borders the Finnish regions of Lapland, Kainuu, North Savo, Central Finland and Central Ostrobothnia, as well as the Russian Republic of Karelia.
 The easternmost corner of the region between Lapland, Kainuu and the Russian border is known as Koillismaa ("North-East Finland").

 Historical provinces

 Municipalities

-The region of North Ostrobothnia is made up of 30 municipalities, of which 11 have city status (marked in bold).
+The region of North Ostrobothnia consists of 30 municipalities, 11 of which have city status (marked in bold).